ae7pb/switcherator/switcherator/README.txt

 Here are the commands:  They are all two digits and can be upper or lower case.
 TI:MMDDYYYYHHMMSS - Time
 DS:MMDD MMDD - Daylight Savings
-TL:##HHMMHHMMdddddd - Time Limits - Replace first H with x to clear or ? to inquire NS:S#PpD - New Switch
+TL:##HHMMHHMMdddddd - Time Limits - Replace first H with x to clear or ? to inquire ** Only works on programs NS:S#PpD - New Switch
 SC:S# - Switch Clear
 SD:xx - Switch Display